ARM-software/psa-api/doc/crypto-driver/body/driver-interface.rst

 At the time of writing, no standard key derivation algorithm has long inputs.
 It is likely that such algorithms will be added in the future.

+.. _key-derivation-driver-operation-capacity:

 Key derivation driver operation capacity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The core keeps track of an operation's capacity and enforces it.
-The core guarantees that it will not request output beyond the capacity of the operation, with one exception: opaque drivers that support `"key_derivation_output_key" <key-derivation-driver-outputs_>`_, i.e. for key types where the derived key material is not a direct copy of the key derivation's output stream.
+The core guarantees that it will not request output beyond the capacity of the operation, with one exception: opaque drivers that support `"key_derivation_output_key" <key-derivation-driver-outputs>`, i.e. for key types where the derived key material is not a direct copy of the key derivation's output stream.

 Such drivers must enforce the capacity limitation and must return ``PSA_ERROR_INSUFFICIENT_CAPACITY`` from any output request that exceeds the operation's capacity.
 Such drivers must provide the following entry point: